British Postal History

 In the course of these 200 years there were two postal systems for London, the General Post and the Penny Post.
 These systems were run concurrently, but had different offices, staff, acccounting and of course, different postal markings.
 It is such a large section that we have split them into smaller sections on the following pages.
 They cover the Branch Offices of the General Post; Receiving Houses for both services; Foreign section of the General Post; and the various PAID and UNPAID handstamps used over this period.

 From December 5th, 1839, a General Fourpenny Rate was set up for letters up to half an ounce in weight.
 The Fourpenny Post lasted only from December 5th, 1839 to January 9th, 1840 and markings were applied in manuscript or handstruck.

-For detailed information about this type of postmark go to this page on our website
+For detailed information about this type of postmark click on the words on the left.

 In 1764, authority was given by Parliament to the Postmaster General, to establish in any city or town, a local Penny Post similar to that in existence in London....
 For detailed information about this type of postmark click on the image Local Post

 By the mid 1830's penny post offices were operating throughout the entire United Kingdom.
 Whereas it was a costly business to send a letter about 30 miles distant or more by the General Post, the local posts were able to provide a splendid service for one penny - and this was a uniform rate for both letters and packages weighing up to 4 ounces.
 Even villages and hamlets remotely situated and away from the post roads were helped by a service called a 'fifth clause post', so named after the fifth clause of the Act of 1801, which allowed any village not belonging to a post town to be linked up with its nearest post town - provided it was able to pay for the service.

 To view a cover with this mark click on the image '5th Clause post'